Mrs. Michelle Brace

 I taught preschool for 2 years at Alger Park Daycare in Grand Rapids, MI.

-I was a Kindergarten aide for 1 year at GHCS.
+I was a Kindergarten aide for 1 year and taught Kinderegarten for 15 years at GHCS.

 I currently am the Young 5's teacher at GHCS.